FeatureBaseDB/go-pilosa/README.md

     * Inverse enabled status of frames is not checked on the client side.

 * **v0.3.1** (2017-05-01):
-    * Initial version
+    * Initial version.
-    * Supports Pilosa Server v0.3.1
+    * Supports Pilosa Server v0.3.1.

 ## Requirements